serious-scribbler/maintenance-countdown/readme.txt

 == Screenshots ==

 1. This is the plugins administration menu.
-2.This is the look of the maintenance countdown page
+2. This is the look of the maintenance countdown page with the 'grayout' design
+3. This is the maintenace countdown page with the 'charcoal' design

 == Changelog ==

-= 1.0.7 =
+= 1.2.0 =
-* The first version of my plugin
+* Added a third design

 = 1.1.0 =
 * Added a second design
 * Added an option for custom designs

-* Added the option to disable maintenance mode when the target date is exceeded
+= 1.0.7 =
+* The first version of my plugin